GLOBAL MARKETS-Fiscal cliff pressures stocks; euro near 7-wk high

 "We have more of the same and what that really means is that you see very public negotiations that seem to be going nowhere," said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.

-World shares as measured by MSCI's all-country equity index edged down 0.02 percent.
+Headlines about the back-and-forth proposals by Republicans and Democrats have monopolized attention on Wall Street, though many investors still expect a deal before the year-end deadline, which could trigger a rally.

-The euro, however, approached a seven-week high above $1.31, boosted by better-than-expected terms for a Greek debt buy-back plan.
-The operation is a crucial part of a deal reached last week by international lenders to cut the country's debt and needs to be completed before the IMF can release its emergency aid.
+The euro, however, approached a seven-week high above $1.31, boosted by a Greek debt buy-back plan and encouraging news from Portugal and Spain.
+Greece's buy-back is a crucial part of a deal reached last week by international lenders to cut the country's debt and needs to be completed before the IMF can release its emergency aid.

 "There's some optimism around the Greek buy-back," said Eric Viloria, senior currency strategist at Forex.com in New York.
 "That's seen as sort of the last major risk event for some time.